Left-wing populism: Greece

+Ireland

+Sinn Féin is generally considered an Irish republican, Irish nationalist, democratic socialist, and left-leaning populist political party.

 Italy

 The Italian Five Star Movement (M5S), which became the largest party in the 2018 general election, has often been described as a big tent populist party, but sometimes also as a left-wing populist movement; the "five stars", which are a reference to five critical issues for the party, are public water, sustainable transport, sustainable development, right to Internet access, and environmentalism, typical proposals of left-wing populist parties.
 However, despite its background in left-wing politics, the M5S has often expressed right-wing views on immigration.

 In September 2019, the M5S formed a government with the centre-left Democratic Party (PD) and the left-wing Free and Equal (LeU), with Giuseppe Conte at its head.
 The government has been sometimes referred to as a left-wing populist cabinet.

 Netherlands

 The Socialist Party has run a left-wing populist platform after dropping its communist course in 1991.
 Although some have pointed out that the party has become less populist over the years, it still includes anti-elitism in its recent election manifestos.
 It opposes what it sees as the European superstate.